keremcengiz0/credit-application-system-v1/README.md

 docker-compose up
 ```

 **After running the "docker-compose up" command, you can monitor the project's startup process in the terminal.
+You can check the logs and errors from the terminal.
 Once the project is up and running, you can access and use it by typing http://localhost:3000/ into your browser.**

 # Images from Swagger